cutright/DVH-Analytics-Bokeh/install_notes.md

 $ sudo pip install dvh-analytics
 ~~~~

-## Define directories and connection settings
+## Define directories, connection settings, and ROI Names
-Type in the following to define the dicom directories and SQL connection settings:
+Type in the following to access the Settings and ROI Name Manager modules:
 ~~~~
 $ dvh setup
 ~~~~